PlanetaryTennis/StarFinder/StarFinder/ReadMe.txt

 #####################################################################################################
 #                                                                                                   #
-# To activate Starfinder one must click the StarFinder.jar contained in the folder with this        #
+# To activate StarFinder one must click the StarFinder.jar contained in the folder with this        #
 # document.
 This opens the menu, in V.0-1:A two options are provided New Galaxy Painter, and Load   #
 # Galaxy Painter.                                                                                   #
 #                                                                                                   #